kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 The key-value pairs emiited from the gatherer are shuffled and sorted by the MapReduce framework, so that each (call to reduce/reducer) is given a key and an iterator of all values associated with a key.
 The LongSumReducer calls reduce() for each key and sums all of the associated values to produce a total play count for each song id.
-The LongSumReducer has two stages:
+The LongSumReducer has three stages:
 * Setup reusable resources.
 * Sums the values associated with a key.
 * Outputs the key paired with the sum.

 Summing values is such a common MapReduce operation, LongSumReducer.java is provided by the KijiMR library.

 #### Initialize Resources
-It is common practice to avoid instantiating new objects in map or reduce methods Hadoop developers have a (perhaps now outdated) skepticism of garbage collection in the JVM.
+It is common practice to avoid instantiating new objects in map or reduce methods as Hadoop developers have a (perhaps now outdated) skepticism of garbage collection in the JVM.

 {% highlight java %}
   protected void setup(Context context) {